lindbrook/cholera/README.md

 ### getting started

-To install "cholera", use the expression below (you may need to install the "devtools" package).
+To install 'cholera', use the expression below (you may need to install the 'devtools' package).

 ``` r
 # install.packages("devtools")